roshanis/10kings/chapter2_alauddin_khilji_final.md

 ### The Mongol Who Learned to Defeat Mongols

-Growing up, my grandfather told me stories of Subutai, greatest of all Mongol generals.
-How he could coordinate armies across a thousand miles.
-How he understood that victory came from mobility, from striking where the enemy was weakest, from knowing when to retreat and when to charge.
+Growing up, my grandfather told me stories of Subutai, greatest of all Mongol generals, a man who could coordinate armies across a thousand miles and who knew that victory came from mobility, from striking where the enemy was weakest, from knowing when to retreat and when to charge.

 Alauddin learned all of it.
 And then he made it better.

 I saw it clearly because I'd been raised in both worlds.
 Mongol cavalry relied on tribal bonds, brothers who'd grown up together, cousins who knew each other's movements without words.
 Powerful, yes.
 But limited.
-You couldn't expand beyond your tribe, couldn't build something that outlasted individual warriors.

-Alauddin built professional regiments.
+Alauddin built professional regiments intermeixed with Hindus and Turks.
 Trained them until they moved like brothers even if they'd met six months ago.
 Paid them enough to stay loyal without tribal bonds.
 The horse archer company I commanded had men from a dozen different backgrounds, Mongols like me, Turks, Persians, even converted Hindus.
 We drilled together until we could execute complex maneuvers at full gallop, every man knowing his role, every unit coordinating like a single organism.

 Traditional Mongol tactics depended on individual skill.
 Alauddin created systems.
 During the 1301 Ranthambore campaign, I watched him coordinate three horse archer regiments in a flanking movement that would have made Subutai weep with envy.
 We functioned as both harassment forces and breakthrough shock cavalry, switching roles mid-battle based on horn signals.